timor/mfactor/Readme.md

   writing (unsafely) to arbitrary memory addresses
 - Sequence accumulation works by collecting items on the stack until finished and exact size of data is known.
-This should allow for nesting data definitions.
+This should allow for nesting data definitions (through parsing words).
 Sequences and boxed data are constructed on the stack between nested brace-like words, and after a closing bracket the corresponding "load address" remains on the stack.
-- garbage collection support relies on explicit ref instructions from quotations, which have the same runtime effect as lits
 - boxed data includes size and type information.
 ## boxing/sequences ##
 - sequences consist of header containing sequence type ( 2 bytes ),
   element length (1 byte) and sequence length (1 byte for now).
 - types of sequences
-  - arrays: one type field overhead per element
+  - untyped arrays: one type field overhead per element
   - byte-arrays: for strings
   - quotations: like byte-arrays, but don't respond to nth
 - sequence access
   - push sequence header elements to stack ( element-size elements type )
-  - use functions to work on this "header structure", nth can be implemented generically that way
+  - use functions to work on this "header structure", nth can be implemented generically that way (quotations have element size 0 and cannot be randomly accessed)

+## garbage collection ##
+- root set composed of
+  - namestack assocs
+  - ref instructions inside quotations
+- mark & compact ensures linear memory scanning
+- types of objects inform gc wether to follow references
+  - untyped arrays hold only references to boxed types
+  - variables (array length 1) can reference other objects
+  - quotations can reference objects via ref instruction

 # types (TODO) #
 - used in boxed data